Home United Kingdom Australia USA Canada Norway New Zealand India South Africa Belgium Sri Lanka

 Alfred Warland was recorded as a carrier in The Capricornian on 28 June 1884 making a trip from Pine Hill to Blackall in 12 days.
 The Morning Bulletin of Rockhampton recorded on 18 July 1884 that he had been granted a carriers licence.

-On 9 April 1886, Michael Nowland died, aged 52, at Jericho, not far from Blackall.
+Michael Nowland died on 9 April 1886, aged 52, at Jericho, not far from Blackall.
 According to his death notice in The Brisbane Courier on 16 April 1886, Michael Nowland was the second son of the late William Nowland, of Rosedale, Campberwell.

-By 1887, Alfred had taken up residence in Blackall which is about 100 kms south of Longreach and about 600 kms west of Rockhampton in Queensland.
+By 1887, Alfred had taken up residence in Blackall which is about 100 kms south-east of Longreach and about 600 kms west of Rockhampton in Queensland as can be seen in the map above.
 At some point he met Laura Nowland.

 On 25 May 1887, Amy Nowland, 'the second daughter of the late Michael Noland [sic]', married Frederick Robert James (this marriage does not appear to be registered in the NSW BDM Records online).
 Amy's sister Maude was the bridesmaid, while Mr John Castree (brother in law of the bride) was the best man.
 The music for the event was provided by Miss Perry, C J James, and Alfred Warland.
 The Queensland Figaro and Punch of 11 June 1887 also noted that four more weddings were planned in Blackall after a seven year gap, and that 'amongst these, another Noland is to be the victim'.
 A marriage notice was placed in The Western Champion (Blackall/Barcaldine) on 31 May 1887.

-The Western Champion of Blackall/Barcaldine of 2 August 1887 recorded that Alfred Warland married Miss Laura Nowland (1869 - 29 Aug 1942) on Wednesday 27 July 1887 (QLD BDM Ref C44) at Blackall 'by our local expert, the Rev J D Mably' (an article in the Figaro and Punch stated that they were 'suitably amalgamated').
-According to the article '... to say the bride looked pretty is not sufficiently expressive, for she looked really handsome'.
-Alfred and Laura married at the residence of Laura's mother, Mrs M Nowland.
+The Western Champion of Blackall/Barcaldine of 2 August 1887 recorded that Alfred Warland married Miss Laura Nowland (1869 - 29 Aug 1942) on Wednesday 27 July 1887 (QLD BDM Ref C44) at the residence of Laura's mother, Mrs M Nowland at Blackall.
+An article in the Figaro and Punch, written 'by our local expert, the Rev J D Mably' stated that the couple were 'suitably amalgamated'.
+The article further noted that '... to say the bride looked pretty is not sufficiently expressive, for she looked really handsome'.
 Mr J Castree was the best man and Miss Minnie Nowland was the bridesmaid.
 25 guests were present and 'a very pleasant evening was spent'.

 Alfred and Laura Warland had the following children:

-In February 1888, the newly married Alfred Warland won a tender to cart stone from a quarry to the main street of Blackall.
+The newly married Alfred Warland won a tender in February 1888 to cart stone from a quarry to the main street of Blackall.
 (Source: Morning Bulletin, Rockhampton, 3 February 1888).
 In July 1888, Alfred Warland was recorded as being qualified to vote at the Election of Members of the Legislative Assembly for the Electoral DIstrict of Barcoo, within the Division of Blackall.
 (Source: The Western Champion (Blackall/Barcaldine) 31 July 1888.)

-Martha Nowland, the daughter of John Squire and Maria Ann (?) died at Blackall aged 52 in 1893 (QLD BDM Ref C115, also death notice in The Western Champion and General Advertiser for the Central-Western Districts Barcaldine) 7 March 1893).
+Martha Nowland, the wife of Michael Nowland, died at Blackall aged 52 in 1893 (QLD BDM Ref C115, also death notice in The Western Champion and General Advertiser for the Central-Western Districts Barcaldine, 7 March 1893).

 On 7 October 1895, Alfred Warland successfully applied for additional land in the Blackall area.
 (Source: The Capricornian, 12 October 1895.
 See also The Western Champion (Blackall/Barcaldine) 14 February 1888).